cbmr-data/cbmr-data.github.io/esrum/source/usage/transfers.rst

    sftp> ls
    datasets  hdir      ndir      projects

-Depending on how you have configured `KU two-factor authentication`_, you may either need to approve the connection attempt or (as shown above) enter a one-time password
+Depending on how you have configured `UCPH two-factor authentication`_, you may either need to approve the connection attempt or (as shown above) enter a one-time password